platemate87/L5/tool/map-editor-cs/README.md

 cd tool/map-editor-cs/MapEditor
 dotnet run
 ```

+> **Note:** Ensure the Windows Desktop workload or Windows 10 SDK is installed before running
+> `dotnet run`, especially on clean machines or environments without Visual Studio.
+You can
+> verify the workload is available with `dotnet workload list`.

 The client automatically locates the repository's `maps` directory by walking up
 from the executable folder.
 When prompted, type the